Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Interestingly, we can form a quantum of light from a single whole unit in quantum fluctuations from zero out of the singularity.
 At the same time, energy conservation remains true, and all should add to zero.
+Conservation of energy states that energy can neither be created nor destroyed.

 <br /><br />